Can a group of talented handcrafters use their passion and skills to raise funds for a cause? You bet we can.

 Our Local Community Support:

 In addition to the financial contribution that goes to the Foundation as a result of the sale, we also support the work of local charities by donating a portion of our unsold items.
-In 2019 we were able to significantly impact the following organizations:
+In 2020 we were able to significantly impact the inventory at Magic of Christmas.
+This year especially, this community project will make a difference to many families.

 Please direct all queries to handcrafts@ujamaagrandmas.